philipwalton/private-parts/README.md

 The private instance returned by the key function is created with the public instance as its prototype.
 This, for all intents and purposes, means that the private instance can basically be used exactly like the public instance (though not vise-versa).

-This can be helpful if you assign a function to the private instance, and inside of that function you use the `this` context. `this`, in that case, will be the private instance, but through the prototype chain it will also have access to all public instance properties as well as any properties of the instance constructor's prototype.
+This can be helpful if you assign a function to the private instance, and inside of that function you reference `this`, which in that context will be the private instance.
+Because the public instance is set as the prototype, the private instance will be able to reference all public instance properties as well as any properties of the instance constructor's prototype.

 Here's what the prototype chain looks like for the `MyClass` example above:

 ```
-_(this)  =>  this  => MyClass.prototype
+_(this)  >>>  this  >>> MyClass.prototype
 ```

 ## Browser and Environment Support

 [![Environment Support](https://ci.testling.com/philipwalton/private-parts.png)](https://ci.testling.com/philipwalton/private-parts)

-Private Parts works in both Node and the Browser.
+Private Parts works in both Node and the browser.
 It uses the UMD pattern, so it can be included in your application as either an AMD module or a global variable.

 It's important to note that Private Parts uses the [ES6 WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) data structure. **If you need to support an environment without WeakMaps, you can still use Private Parts, you just have to include one of the many available polyfills**.

-I use this [WeakMap Polyfill](https://github.com/Benvie/WeakMap) by Brandon Benvie of Mozilla.
-For a list of what environments support WeakMap natively, see [Kangax's ES6 compatibility tables](http://kangax.github.io/es5-compat-table/es6/#WeakMap).
+I use this [WeakMap Polyfill](https://github.com/Benvie/WeakMap) by Brandon Benvie of Mozilla, which supports IE9+.
+Others may have more comprehensive browser support.

+For a list of environments that support WeakMap natively, see [Kangax's ES6 compatibility tables](http://kangax.github.io/es5-compat-table/es6/#WeakMap).

 ## Installation